Sports Medicine and Osteopathy Rapid

 1. Athletic therapy, reconditioning of musculoskeletal injuries that includes athletic therapy knowledge and skills to address musculoskeletal problems of recreational and competitive athletes using Sports Medicine Model of rehabilitation

-2. Osteopathy, manual approach with the objective to reestablish the mobility and the function of the structures of the body, (Osteopathie Quebec).
-This practice is based on in-depth knowledge of the health sciences and interactions specific to the equilibrium of the body
+2. Osteopathy, manual approach with the objective to reestablish the mobility and the function of the structures of the body, (Ostéopathie Quebec).
+This practice is based on in-depth knowledge of the health sciences and interactions specific to the equilibrium of the body and its harmonious function

 Please note: THIS IS NOT A DOCTOR'S OFFICE